tsilicani/landing-page-fast-prototyper/README.md

 # Landing page fast prototyper

-This project in under development.
+This project in under development for now.